arangodb/docs/3.5/administration-cluster.md

 Cluster Administration
 ======================

-This _Section_ includes information related to the administration of an ArangoDB Cluster.
+This section includes information related to the administration of an ArangoDB Cluster.

 For a general introduction to the ArangoDB Cluster, please refer to the [Cluster](architecture-deployment-modes-cluster.html) chapter.